Implementing Role-Based Access for Flight Ops Data

 "threshold_hours": rule.max_override_hours,

-"session_start": start_event.timestamp.isoformat(),
+"session_start": start.timestamp.isoformat(),

-"resource": start_event.resource_accessed
+"resource": start.resource_accessed,

-def run_audit(self, audit_log_path: Path) -> List[Dict]:
+audit_log_path: Path) -> List[Dict]:

-logger.info(f"Starting RBAC compliance audit for {audit_log_path}")
+logger.info("Starting RBAC audit for %s", audit_log_path)

-for event in self.parse_audit_stream(audit_log_path):
+for event in parse_audit_stream(audit_log_path):

-cutoff = datetime.now(timezone.utc) - timedelta(hours=3)
+now = datetime.now(timezone.utc)

-return self.violations
+return validator.violations

 if __name__ == "__main__":